julianeon/cronos-graph/README.md

 Right now the app runs a query (viewable in [graph_query.js](https://github.com/julianeon/cronos-graph/blob/main/graph_query.js)) showing the contents of one transaction, which is displayed using HTML.

-There are 2 working queries, as given in graph_query.js and alt_query.js.
+There are 2 working queries, as given in graph_query.js and alt_query.js, you can test out.

 ![screen output](cronos_graph.png)